mattgiaro/obsidian-smart-search/README.md

 - ALlows you to exclude specific files, folders, or tags from the search.

 - Allows you to only search within a specific folder or tag

 ## Logic

 Search function priortizes exact matches in titles and note content.

-THen, it will search based on NLP.
+Then, it will search based on NLP.

 ## Releasing new releases

 - Update your `manifest.json` with your new version number, such as `1.0.1`, and the minimum Obsidian version required for your latest release.